trenskow/donot/README.md

 # Rendering engines

-Currently [Jade](https://github.com/trenskow/smart-static-jade) and [Stylus](https://github.com/trenskow/smart-static-stylus) rendering engines are available.
-Also a [minifier](https://github.com/trenskow/smart-static-minify) engine is available.
+Currently [Jade](https://github.com/trenskow/donot-jade) and [Stylus](https://github.com/trenskow/donot-stylus) rendering engines are available.
+Also a [minifier](https://github.com/trenskow/donot-minify) engine is available.

 > See section "Customizing" below on how to implement your own engines.

 # Caching

-The build-in default of Smart Static is to just re-render the templates whenever they are requested.
+The build-in default of *donot* is to just re-render the templates whenever they are requested.
 This might work with small websites with relative small amounts of users, but rendering can be a cumbersome task - so caching them is a good idea.

-As with engines - Smart Static also supports cache plug-ins.
+As with engines - *donot* also supports cache plug-ins.

 ## Example